-See how you can make this industrial pipe plant hanger to increase your plant space while adding an interesting decor element to the room.
+This DIY industrial pipe plant hanger is a great way to increase your plant space while adding an interesting decor element to the room.

-I decided it was time for a hanging pole.
-Originally I thought I'd just buy a curtain rod.
-However, my husband mentioned that it may not be sturdy enough depending on the weight and number of plants.
+I thought a curtain rod would do the trick.
+However, my husband mentioned that it might not be sturdy enough, depending on the weight and number of plants.

-So we put together this really interesting looking plant hanger made out of iron plumbing pipe and fixtures, that should be sturdy enough for many plants.
+So we put together this interesting looking plant hanger made out of iron plumbing pipe and fixtures that should be sturdy enough for many plants, and it looks pretty cool too.

 Supplies

-- Iron pipe in 1/2 inch width the length of your space ( you may need extra smaller lengths and coupling connector like I did, if the area is larger than standard pipe lengths)
+- Iron pipe in 1/2 inch width the length of your space ( you may need extra smaller lengths and coupling connectors like I did if the area is larger than standard pipe lengths)

 - 2 - 1/2 iron elbows